prajwalv11/Heart-Disease-Detection/README.md

 # Heart-Disease-Detection
-A project to detect whether a person is suffering from heart disease or not using python, machin learning tachniques and Django Framework
+A project to detect whether a person is suffering from heart disease.

+Technologies Used: Python, Machine Learning, Django framework.

+Details: All the python code files and dataset is there in the bsproject folder.

+By:
+Prajwal Vijaykar
+SSGMCE,Shegaon